 Water, water everywhere – and plenty of drops to drink!
 Samuel Taylor Coleridge wasn’t thinking about weight loss when penning Rime of the Ancient Mariner, but he nonetheless knew water’s inestimable worth.
-Quite a few Prime Women take on the water mantra themselves, especially when drinking water to lose weight.
+Many Prime Women take on the water mantra themselves, especially when drinking water to lose weight.
 Here’s how to maximize water’s impressive liquid secrets to reach your optimum weight-loss goals this year.

-Drinking water is beneficial at any age.
-But it’s a particularly potent tool in weight and health management after reaching the 50-plus age bracket.
+Drinking water is beneficial at any age, but it’s a particularly potent tool in weight and health management after reaching the 50-plus age bracket.
 For women trying to shed a few pounds, hydration can compensate for hindrances that seem to have cropped up out of nowhere.
-For starters, a woman’s metabolism tends to slow down after age 50.
-Meaning that it’s harder to burn energy from the food you consume.
-In a Prime Women article detailing pertinent info about your metabolism, we explain how and why older people have slower metabolic rates – which can affect the ability to lose weight.
-An efficient metabolism breaks down food and uses it for energy.
-An inefficient one has the opposite effect of storing the food as fat.
+For starters, a woman’s metabolism tends to slow down after age 50 – meaning that it’s harder to burn energy from the food you consume.
+In a Prime Women article detailing pertinent info about your metabolism, we explain how and why older people have slower metabolic rates, which can affect the ability to lose weight.
+An efficient metabolism breaks down food and uses it for energy, and an inefficient one has the opposite effect of storing the food as fat.

 As if all this isn’t enough to get you guzzling, drinking water has a slew of other benefits.
-According to the Mayo Clinic Health System, water helps every cell in your system to work properly.
-Plus, aiding in toxin flushing, kidney function, and joints and muscle lubrication.
+According to the Mayo Clinic Health System, water helps every cell in your system work properly.
+Plus, it aids in toxin flushing, kidney function, and joint and muscle lubrication.
 And while you’re enjoying that trimmer body, the water hydration is also gifting you with younger, fresher-looking skin.
 That’s why so many skincare products tout the ability to moisturize and nourish your skin – because it keeps you looking more youthful.
 Instead of just adding product to the outside, take the time to ‘moisturize’ from within and double your efforts.